How to create WordPress navigation menus

 How do I create WordPress navigation menus?

-Can I customize the look of WordPress navigation menus?
+Can I customise the look of WordPress navigation menus?

 How can I add custom links to WordPress navigation menus?

-Are there plugins available to enhance WordPress navigation menus?
+Are there plugins that can improve WordPress navigation menus?

-How do I organize items in WordPress navigation menus?
+How do I organise items in WordPress navigation menus?

 How can I add icons to WordPress navigation menus?

-How can I include categories in WordPress navigation menus?
+How can I include categories in a menu?

 What is a website navigation menu?

-What is the difference between navigation and menu?
+What’s the difference between navigation and a menu?

 What is a menu used for in WordPress?

-How do I access the navigation menu in WordPress?
+How do I access the menu editor in WordPress?

 Further resources